D-Lite: Navigation-Oriented Compression of 3D Scene Graphs for Multi-Robot Collaboration: Experiments

 Besides benchmarking \name against the solution to~\eqref{eq:optimization-problem} (label: ``Optimum'') found via integer linear programming (ILP), we also adapt \reviseral{and compare the compression strategy introduced in~\citep{Larsson20tro-qTree}} (label: ``IB''), as discussed below.

-\myParagraph{Q-Tree search adaptation} The compression approach proposed in~\citep{Larsson20tro-qTree} is based on the Information Bottleneck (IB) framework~\citep{Tishby01accc-IB}.
-The goal of this compression approach is to find a compact representation $T$ of a given random variable $X$ by solving a relaxed version of the IB problem,
+\myParagraph{Q-Tree search adaptation} The compression approach in~\citep{Larsson20tro-qTree} builds on the Information Bottleneck (IB)~\citep{Tishby01accc-IB}.
+This approach aims to find a compact representation $T$ of a random variable $X$ by solving a relaxed version of the IB problem,

 where $I(T;X)$ is the mutual information between $T$ and $X$ and $I(T;Y)$ represents the information that $ T $ retains about a third variable $ Y $ that encodes relevant information about $ X $.
 Parameter $\beta$ can be seen as a knob to trade amount of relevant information retained in $T$ for compression rate.